cabinetoffice/national-leadership-centre-website/pages/what-we-do/our-programme.md

 tags: primary
 navtitle: Our Programme
 order: 2
-paragraph_one: Every year The National Leadership Centre invites a selection of the UK's most senior leaders from across the spectrum of public services to come together for a challenging, supportive and stretching twelve month development programme.
+paragraph_one: Every year the National Leadership Centre invites a selection of the UK's most senior leaders from across the spectrum of public services to come together for a challenging, supportive and stretching twelve month development programme.